 - Regular game drives (at least four times a week) with expert guides.

 - A visit to Addo Elephant National Park.

 - Endless possibilities to emerge yourself in nature, form meaningful connections, and observe natural animal behaviour.
-A highlight will be a sleep out under the stars with the sounds of wildlife around you.

 - Besides many opportunities to observe elephants, you will be exposed to numerous other species such as lion, rhino, buffalo, giraffe and zebras.

 - Network opportunities: Developing and testing programs in collaboration with local partner organisations.